To use this feature of Scroll Documents you will need to install Scroll Viewport first. Trial the app for free for 30 days.

 If your document has variants: Check at least one variant from the list.

 Optionally, edit the display name or URL segment for the variant.
 Learn more.

 Configure the URL segment for each of your content sources.
 By default, Viewport will use the space key or document name for the content source segment of the URL.

 Click save and see your content source appear in the content source table.

 Click update site to go live with your new content source.

-If you select two versions or more, a version picker will be added to your site.
-Use this picker to navigate between all the versions you selected for your site.
+If you select two versions/variants or more, a version and/or variant picker will be added to your site.
+Use this picker to navigate between all the versions or variants you selected for your site.
 Learn more.